Gretchen Rossi

 Gretchen Rossi (born October 30, 1978) is an American television personality and businesswoman.

 Career

-Rossi joined The Real Housewives of Orange County in 2008 (season 4).
+Rossi joined The Real Housewives of Orange County in 2008 (season 4) to 2013 (season 8).
 Rossi returned to The Real Housewives of Orange County as a “friend of the housewives” in 2025 (Season 19).
+In January 2026, it was confirmed that Rossi would be exiting the series once again after one season.